 Plan to give the Quarter Overview page included at the front of the Strong Kids at Home sheets to a parent of each student in your class.
 This page informs the parents of what their students are learning and guides the parents to have meaningful spiritual interaction with their children.
-For your convenience, the overview page is also on the resource CD.
+For your convenience, the overview page is also available for download.
+The access code is on the download card in the kit.